wtraylor/modular_megafauna_model/README.md

 - `include/`: Public API header files.
 - `LICENSES/`: Folder with licenses, compliant with [REUSE][].
 - `src/`: Source and (private) header files of the project.
 Subdirectories correspond to C++ namespaces.
-- `tests/`: Unit tests.
+- `tests/`: Unit tests and test scripts.
-    - `tests/bad_insfiles/`: Example erroneous example files, each of which should throw an error.
 - `tools/`: Different helper tools for the developer.

 Usage